-And the snow was falling over Columbus that evening, and from the windows of our coed apartment there was nothing to see but white and then dark over the white and then more white in the starts.
+But that night the snow was falling over Columbus, and from the windows of our coed apartment there was nothing to see but white and then dark over the white and then more white in the stars.
 All of that mixed with the smells from the pizzeria down on the 1st floor, and the guilty conscience about assignments that were much, much too late and the warmth of good company and not caring and another glass of wine.

 17 years ago.

 I read the unfinished story again.
 Lin called it “Ghost”, but she didn’t know what else to call it.
 Like the ending she couldn’t find another title.
 Just like her dreams of ever becoming a writer.
 She never finished any of it.
 She couldn’t.
 For some reason.